loda-lang/loda-programs/programs/oeis/list1.md

 * [A191276](http://oeis.org/A191276) ([L25 program](191/A191276.asm)): Numbers that are congruent to {0, 1, 4, 5, 7, 9, 11} mod 12.
 * [A191296](http://oeis.org/A191296) ([L20 program](191/A191296.asm)): Least k such that k-1 and k+1 in binary representation have same number n of 0's as 1's.
 * [A191307](http://oeis.org/A191307) ([L23 program](191/A191307.asm)): Sum of the heights of the first peaks in all dispersed Dyck paths of length n (i.e., in Motzkin paths of length n with no (1,0)-steps at positive heights).
+* [A191313](http://oeis.org/A191313) ([L19 program](191/A191313.asm)): Sum of the abscissae of the first returns to the horizontal axis (assumed to be 0 if there are no such returns) in all dispersed Dyck paths of length n (i.e., Motzkin paths of length n with no (1,0) steps at positive heights).
 * [A191341](http://oeis.org/A191341) ([L07 program](191/A191341.asm)): a(n) = 4^n - 2*2^n + 3.
 * [A191405](http://oeis.org/A191405) ([L18 program](191/A191405.asm)): A001951(n)+A001951(n+1).
 * [A191413](http://oeis.org/A191413) ([L06 program](191/A191413.asm)): a(n) = 3*n^2 - 2*n + 7.